Madhumitha-Somasundaram/Music-separation-as-a-service/README.md

 ## Music-Separation-as-a-Service (MSaaS)
 It harnesses  source separation through Demucs to precisely isolate vocals and instruments from audio tracks.
 Building on techniques used by Spotify and Apple Music, it delivers enterprise-grade audio processing through a scalable, Kubernetes architecture.
 This enables streaming services, music production studios, and digital platforms to offer enhanced experiences like professional-quality karaoke, remixing tools, and interactive music features.
-By bringing advanced audio manipulation to the cloud, SoundSieve equips businesses to meet rising demand for AI-driven audio innovation.
+By bringing advanced audio manipulation to the cloud, it equips businesses to meet rising demand for AI-driven audio innovation.

 # Music Separation